syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Overview.md

 ## Key features
 * Displays floating labels when the input view is focused.
 * Displays error labels.
-* Supports filled, outlined and none container types.
+* Supports filled, outlined, and none container types.
 * Provides RTL support.
-* TextInputLayout Provides options to reserve space of assistive labels and to customize the thickness of its stroke and corner radius.
+* Provides options to reserve space for assistive labels and customize the thickness of its stroke and corner radius.
 * Displays leading and trailing icons.
 * Displays help labels.
 * Displays maximum character count.